Saudi Arabia–United States relations

 U.S. President Donald Trump with the Crown Prince of Saudi Arabia Mohammed bin Salman in Riyadh in May 2025.

-U.S. President Donald Trump with the King of Saudi Arabia Salman bin Abdulaziz Al Saud in Riyadh at a summit in May 2017.

 Bilateral relations between Saudi Arabia and the United States began in 1933 when full diplomatic relations were established.
 These relations were formalized under the 1951 Mutual Defense Assistance Agreement.
 Despite the differences between the two countries—an Islamic absolute monarchy versus a secular constitutional republic—the two countries have been allies ever since.
 The U.S. provides military protection to the Kingdom in exchange for a reliable oil supply, pricing of oil in U.S. dollars, and support for American foreign policy.

 Ever since the modern relationship began in 1945, the U.S. has been willing to overlook some of the kingdom's domestic and foreign policy aspects as long as it maintained oil production and supported American national security policies.
 These aspects include Wahhabism, its human rights record, and alleged state-sponsored terrorism.
 After the Soviet invasion of Afghanistan in 1979, the alliance deepened, as both countries jointly supported Afghan resistance militias during the 1980s.
 The Gulf War (1990–1991) marked a high point in the relationship when both countries and the UK jointly led an international military coalition in response to the Iraqi invasion of Kuwait.
 While the two countries continue to enjoy strong ties, critical disagreements have emerged over the years.
-Examples include Israel, the 1973 oil embargo, the 2003 U.S.-led invasion of Iraq, the "War on Terror", and Saudi influence after the September 11 attacks.
+Examples include Israel, the 1973 oil embargo, the 2003 U.S.-led invasion of Iraq, the "war on terror", and Saudi influence after the September 11 attacks.
 In recent years, particularly since the Barack Obama administration, the relationship has become strained and witnessed a major decline.